The Yearly Reader

 Key Numbers: .318 average, 110 runs, 193 hits, 50 doubles, 45 home runs, 157 RBIs.

 The year wasn’t a total loss for Hack Wilson, whose league and team home run records were shattered by McGwire and Sosa; his RBI mark of 191 stayed intact after Gonzalez—ahead of pace with over 100 at the All-Star break—cooled off.
-Still, Gonzalez completed a remarkable four-year run in which he accrued more RBIs (514) than games played (511).
+Still, Gonzalez completed a remarkable four-year run in which he accrued more RBIs (514) than games played (511); eight times in 1998, he knocked in at least five runs for an MLB record—and drove in four runs in another six contests.

 3. Ken Griffey Jr., Seattle